CrypticSignal/video-quality-metrics/README.md

 # How to use
 ```
 Arguments in square brackets are optional:
-python compare-presets.py [-h] -path VIDEO_PATH -encoder {libx264,libx265} -crf CRF_VALUE [-t ENCODING_TIME] [-vmaf]
+python compare-presets.py [-h] -path VIDEO_PATH [-e {libx264,libx265}] [-crf CRF_VALUE] [-t ENCODING_TIME] -p presets [presets ...] [-vmaf]

 If there is a space in the path, it must be surrounded with double quotes.
 Example:
-python compare-presets.py -path "C:/Users/H/Desktop/file 1.mp4" -encoder libx264 -crf 23 -t 60
+python compare-presets.py -path "C:/Users/H/Desktop/file 1.mp4" -p veryfast superfast

 optional arguments:
   -h, --help            show this help message and exit
   -path VIDEO_PATH, --video-path VIDEO_PATH
                         Enter the path of the video.
-A relative or absolute path can be specified.
-If the path contains a space, it must be surrounded with double quotes.
+A relative or absolute path can be specified.If the path contains a space, it must be surrounded in double quotes.
+                        Example: -path "C:/Users/H/Desktop/file 1.mp4"
-  -encoder {libx264,libx265}, --video-encoder {libx264,libx265}
+  -e {libx264,libx265}, --video-encoder {libx264,libx265}
                         Specify the encoder to use.
-Must enter libx264 or libx265
+Must enter libx264 or libx265.
+Default: libx264
+                        Example: -e libx265
   -crf CRF_VALUE, --crf-value CRF_VALUE
                         Enter the CRF value to be used.
+Default: 23
   -t ENCODING_TIME, --encoding-time ENCODING_TIME
                         Encode this many seconds of the video.
 If not specified, the whole video will get encoded.
+  -p presets [presets ...], --presets presets [presets ...]
+                        List the presets you want to be tested (separated by a space).
+                        Choose from: 'veryslow', 'slower', 'slow', 'medium', 'fast', 'faster', 'veryfast', 'superfast', 'ultrafast'
+                        Example: -p fast veryfast ultrafast
   -vmaf, --calculate-vmaf
                         Specify this argument if you want the VMAF value to be calculated for each preset. (drastically increases completion time)